Technical Issues - Saving Multiple Spectra

 The blue color indicates calculated data.
 In MEASURE black indicates normalized measured spectra and green (in UMA version) indicates raw data.
 Row (1,2,3...) and column header (A,B,C...) visibility is adjusted in File..
 Configuration.. <Grid Style>.

-Spectra are saved in Excel XLS format.
+Spectra are saved in Excel XLS or XLSX format.
 There is virtually no restriction on the number of data points and number of worksheet windows.

 The Spectra Collector automatically plots multiple FSPlot curves as shown below.
 With the FSPlot Module open, select one or more columns in the Collector followed by Spectra..
 Plot Column <F4>.
 In the results shown below we applied Spectra..
 Average P and S to the Collector data shown above.